zzzachzzz/zzzachzzz.github.io/_posts/dockerizing-a-mern-app-for-development-and-production.md

 CMD ["npm", "run", "start"]
 ```

 One thing to note for proxying requests in development.
 If using CRA, you've likely set `"proxy": "http://localhost:<port>"` in `package.json` before, to proxy requests from React to a server, like Express.
 When running the frontend and the backend in separate Docker containers, they don't share the same localhost.
 Instead, we need to provide the network address created by Docker to connect the two together.
-You'll see more of this in later steps involving the Docker Compose `.yml` files, but as far as webpack is concerned, we'll need to provide it a config file for the proxy:
+You'll see more of this in later steps involving the Docker Compose `.yml` files, but as far as Webpack is concerned, we'll need to provide it a config file for the proxy:

 `frontend/src/setupProxy.js`:
 ```js